The Lord of the Rings: The Rings of Power season 1: Companion media

 Actress Felicia Day hosted the series' official podcast.

-An official aftershow hosted by Deadline Hollywoods Dominic Patten and Anthony D'Alessandro was revealed on September 3, 2022.
-Titled Deadline's Inside the Ring: LOTR: The Rings of Power, a new episode of the aftershow was released soon after each episode of The Rings of Power debuted on Prime Video.
+An episode of Deadline's Inside the Ring: LOTR: The Rings of Power, an official aftershow hosted by Deadline Hollywoods Dominic Patten and Anthony D'Alessandro, was released after each episode of The Rings of Power debuted on Prime Video.
 The aftershow features interviews with cast and crew as well as exclusive "footage and insights" for each episode.

-The Official The Lord of the Rings: The Rings of Power Podcast was announced on October 7 with actress Felicia Day, who described herself as a "super fan of all things Tolkien", as host.
+Actress Felicia Day, who described herself as a "super fan of all things Tolkien", hosted The Official The Lord of the Rings: The Rings of Power Podcast.
 She spent two months recording with the cast and crew while they were promoting the season around the world.
 The eight-episode podcast was released on Amazon Music on October 14.
 Day also interviewed cast members for a panel at New York Comic Con, which was recorded and released as a bonus podcast episode on November 9.

 On November 21, a series of bonus segments called "The Making of The Rings of Power" were added to Prime Video's X-Ray feature, allowing viewers to learn additional information about the series while watching it.
 X-Ray executive Craig Muller said the segments were created from thousands of hours of behind-the-scenes footage.